Linear Regression from Strategic Data Sources: Price of Stability

+where $\NE\subseteq [0,1/\sigma^{2}]^n$ is the set of Nash equilibria of $\Gamma$.
 Clearly, in the presence of trivial equilibria, the price of anarchy is infinity.
 We thus turn our attention to determining the price of stability.
-Note however that since the non-trivial equilibrium is unique (Theorem~\ref{thm.Nash}), the price of stability and the price of anarchy coincide under slight model adjustments discussed in Section~\ref{nash} that avoid existence of the trivial equilibria.
+Note however that since the non-trivial equilibrium is unique (Theorem~\ref{thm.Nash}), the price of stability and the price of anarchy coincide under the slight model adjustments discussed in Section~\ref{nash} that eliminate trivial equilibria.